Research stations in Antarctica: First bases

 The major task completed during this time was the construction of a stone building, christened "Omond House".
 This was to act as living accommodation for the parties that would remain on Laurie Island to operate the proposed meteorological laboratory.
 The building was constructed from local materials using the dry stone method, with a roof improvised from wood and canvas sheeting.
 The completed house was 20 feet by 20 feet square (6m × 6m), with two windows, fitted as quarters for six people.
 Rudmose Brown wrote: "Considering that we had no mortar and no masons' tools it is a wonderfully fine house and very lasting.
 I should think it will be standing a century hence ..."

-Bruce later offered to Argentina the transfer of the station and instruments on the condition that the government committed itself to the continuation of the scientific mission.
+Bruce later offered to transfer the station and instruments to Argentina on the condition that the government committed itself to the continuation of the scientific mission.
 Bruce informed the British officer William Haggard of his intentions in December 1903, and Haggard ratified the terms of Bruce's proposition.

-The Scotia sailed back for Laurie Island on 14 January 1904 carrying on board Argentinean officials from the Ministry of Agriculture, National Meteorological Office, Ministry of Livestock and National Postal and Telegraphs Office.
+The Scotia sailed back for Laurie Island on 14 January 1904, transporting Argentinean officials from the Ministry of Agriculture, National Meteorological Office, Ministry of Livestock and National Postal and Telegraphs Office.
 In 1906, Argentina communicated to the international community the establishment of a permanent base on the South Orkney Islands.

-WWII and postwar expansion

-Little happened for the following forty years until the Second World War, when the British launched Operation Tabarin in 1943, to establish a presence on the continent.
-The chief reason was to establish solid British claims to various uninhabited islands and parts of Antarctica, reinforced by Argentine sympathies toward Germany.

-Prior to the start of the war, German aircraft had dropped markers with swastikas across Queen Maud Land in an attempt to create a territorial claim (New Swabia).
-Led by Lieutenant James Marr, the 14-strong team left the Falkland Islands in two ships, HMS William Scoresby (a minesweeping trawler) and HMS Fitzroy, on Saturday January 29, 1944.
-Marr had accompanied the British explorer Sir Ernest Shackleton on his final Antarctic expedition in 1921–22.

-Bases were established during February near the abandoned Norwegian whaling station on Deception Island, where the Union Flag was hoisted in place of Argentine flags, and at Port Lockroy (on February 11) on the coast of Graham Land.
-A further base was founded at Hope Bay on February 13, 1945, after a failed attempt to unload stores on February 7, 1944.
-These bases were the first ever to be constructed on the mainland Antarctica.